xiix0/scam/README.md

-Tuesday After Lunch is the cosmic time of the week.
+You will always get the greatest recognition for the job you least like.